justinba1010/USCCodeathon-F19-Upper/city-building/main.md

 The first line contains an integer $$n$$ and $$x$$, the number of cities, and the number of city to city roadsites that are accounted for.
-Each line after will have two numbers denoting which two cities are being connected, and a length of road.
+Each line after will have two numbers denoting which two cities are being connected, and the length of the road connecting those two cities.

 ```
 n x